 Currently enrolled students may withhold disclosure of any category of information under FERPA.
 To withhold disclosure, students must send written notification to the Enrollment office within the first three weeks of the semester in which the withholding of Directory Information is to take effect.
-Request forms are available in the Enrollment office.
+Request forms are available at the Enrollment Center.